-The application portal for the N75 Billion Nigeria Youth Investment Fund, NYIF is now officially open, scroll to see application link.
+The application portal for the N75 Billion Nigeria Youth Investment Fund, NYIF is now officially open.

 “Dear Nigerian Youth,